-Paroedura androyensis meets the criteria in Resolution Conf.
-9.24 (Rev. CoP17), Annex 2a, criterion B for its inclusion in Appendix II in accordance with Article II, paragraph 2 (a) of the Convention.
+Based on the information available at the time of writing, Paroedura androyensis appears to meet criterion B (and possibly criterion A) of Annex 2a in Resolution Conf.
+9.24 (Rev. CoP17) for inclusion in Appendix II in accordance with Article II, paragraph 2 (a) or 2 (b) of the Convention.